sbardian/gatsby-plugin-breadcrumb/README.md

 ```

 ### SitemapCrumbs Props for `Sitemap`

+`Note`: The crumbStyle prop will apply to all the crumbs in the breadcrumb,
+instead of to individual crumbs as with `Click Tracking`.

 | prop              | type   | description                              | examples                        | required |
 | ----------------- | ------ | ---------------------------------------- | ------------------------------- | -------- |